rust-lang/rust/src/doc/guide.md

 }
 ```

-If you have a struct, you can desugar it inside of a pattern:
+If you have a struct, you can destructure it inside of a pattern:

 ```{rust}
 struct Point {